LetMeR00t/TA-thehive-cortex/README.md

 The search will create the new case accordingly

-### View datatypes
+### Fields and datatypes

-Alert action "TheHive - Create a new alert" uses a lookup table to identify supported fields as TheHive datatypes or custom fields.
+Alert actions use a lookup table (`thehive_datatypes.csv`) to identify supported fields as TheHive datatypes.
-If this lookup table is missing, first call of alert action will attempt to create it with default list of supported data types.
+If this lookup table is missing, first action will attempt to create it with default list of supported data types extracted from the TheHive instance itself.

 For every event that will be processed by a custom alert action, the script will try to determine which fields are observables and for that it will rely on this table accordingly.
-For instance, if you event has a field named "fqdn", it will consider the value of the field as a "fqdn" observable.
-You can update your list with your own fields accordingly by updating the lookup.
+For instance, if your event has a field named "fqdn", it will consider the value of the field as a "fqdn" observable.
+You can update your list with your own fields accordingly by updating the lookup directly.

+The file is build with those fields:

+- `field_name`: Name of the field to match within your events.
+- `field_type`: Always set to "observable".
+- `datatype`: Indicates the datatype to use within TheHive for this field.
+- `description`: Free text within your lookup.
+No description is provided for default datatypes.

+As mentionned, you can add custom field names linked to datatypes within TheHive directly by adding them within this lookup.
+As long as the lookup is existing, your changes will be applied.

 > For custom fields, we are directly retrieving the custom fields from the TheHive instance and it's working the same meaning that if you have a custom field named "my_custom_field", then you just need to have a field named "my_custom_field" with the value you want to set for this custom field.